RallyHereInteractive/unreal-plugins/Documentation/md/IntegrationBase.md

 Check for a base URL across several sources and assign the first non-empty value to the APIs:

-* Command line values from the keys in BaseURLCommandLineKeys.
+* Command line values from the keys in BaseURLCommandLineKeysInternal.
 By default these are: RallyHereURLX RallyHereURL RallyHereURLInternal

+* Command line values from the keys in BaseURLCommandLineKeys, which are configured by ini

 * ini value from the "RallyHereEnvURL" section, where the key is the current EnvironmentId returned from GetEnvironmentId